 Dr Toni Lindsay is a Clinical and Health Psychologist who has been working with both adults and adolescents for over 10 years.

-She works at Chris O'Brien Lifehouse in the Oncology and Haematology departments, and is a specialist in the care of Adolescents and Young Adults with cancer.
-In addition to this work, she sits on several committees and working parties about the psychological impact of chronic and acute health conditions.
-Toni teaches in the University of Sydney Nursing School and is passionate about working with and teaching health professionals about the psychological impact of cancer on both patients and health care professionals.
+She works at Chris O'Brien Lifehouse in the Oncology service and is a specialist in the care of Adolescents and Young Adults with cancer.
+Toni teaches in the Department of Adolescent Medicine at the University of Melbourne (Cancer Care in Young People) and the University of Sydney Nursing School and is passionate about working with and teaching health professionals about the psychological impact of cancer on both patients and health care professionals.

 Uncertainty has arrived - Chris O'Brien Lifehouse